JetBrains-Research/opacus/CONTROLLER_BASED_PRIVACY_ENGINE.md

-# Hook-Based Privacy Engine
+# GradSampleController-Based Privacy Engine

 ## Overview

-`PrivacyEngineHookBased` is an alternative implementation of Opacus's privacy engine that attaches hooks directly to model modules **without wrapping them** in a `GradSampleModule`.
+`PrivacyEngineGradSampleController` is an alternative implementation of Opacus's privacy engine that attaches hooks directly to model modules **without wrapping them** in a `GradSampleModule`.
 This approach provides better compatibility with transformer models and other architectures that have complex module introspection or custom attribute access patterns.

 ## Motivation